roboav8r/PyDeepValue/README.md

 NOTE: ***This is a work in progress but I am leaving it public in case anyone else might want to collaborate!***

+Current status:
+- Pulls data from Yahoo Finance API
+- Some relative valuation metrics can be generated into a spreadsheet
+- Getting started on intrinsic valuation based on Aswath Damodaran's lectures

 # Setup (optional if latest tickers required)
 Create a developer account with TD Ameritrade: https://developer.tdameritrade.com/